awsdocs/amazon-eks-user-guide/doc_source/eks-observe.md

 Amazon EKS provides built\-in tools for logging and monitoring\.
 Control plane logging records all API calls to your clusters, audit information capturing what users performed what actions to your clusters, and role\-based information\.
 For more information, see [Logging and monitoring on Amazon EKS](https://docs.aws.amazon.com/prescriptive-guidance/latest/implementing-logging-monitoring-cloudwatch/amazon-eks-logging-monitoring.html) in the *AWS Prescriptive Guidance*\.

 Amazon EKS control plane logging provides audit and diagnostic logs directly from the Amazon EKS control plane to CloudWatch Logs in your account\.
 These logs make it easy for you to secure and run your clusters\.
 You can select the exact log types you need, and logs are sent as log streams to a group for each Amazon EKS cluster in CloudWatch\.
-For more information, see [Amazon EKS control plane logging](control-plane-logs.md)\.
+For more information, see [Send control plane logs to CloudWatch Logs](control-plane-logs.md)\.

 **Note**
 When you check the Amazon EKS authenticator logs in Amazon CloudWatch, the entries are displayed that contain text similar to the following example text\.